maduwatas/Vin-HkE/README.md

 ------------- | ------------- | -------------
 <img src="./images/alertas.png" width="200" /> | <img src="./images/alertas2.png" width="200" /> | <img src="./images/alertsDelete.png" width="200" />

-Vin HkE allows you to configure different alerts with sound warnings and pop-up texts.
+Vin HkE allows to configure different alerts with sound warnings and pop-up texts.

-Using the + button the user can add a new alert.
+Right + button opens the new alert window.

-By clicking on a pre-existing alert it is possible to modify it.
-Within the detail window of an alert, the X button exits without saving the changes.
+By clicking on a pre-existing alert it is possible to modify its values, not its type.
+Within the detail window of an alert, left red button exits without saving the changes, right green buttom aplies changes.

 Existing alerts can be enabled or disabled by pressing the bell button even you are on a route.
+Text or thresholds changes can be aplead on route too.

-To delete an alert, long press and when the delete icon appears, press it to delete.
+To delete an alert, do long press over it and when delete icon appears, press it to delete.

 The alert types available are as follow: